TibaChang/JCC/README.md

 - Function Call
+  - Only support at most `4 arguments`.
   - if function return type is `int` or `char`
-    - return value is accepted.
+    - return value is accepted in limitted sutuation.
       - `Ex:a = test();`
         - However,JCC does not support mutiple function call arthimatic.
           - `Ex:a = test() + test();  will cause error!`
+      - `return` in `if` or `for` will not work.
+        - Therefore,`recursive function call` is imposible in JCC.
   - JCC does not support `expression` as parameter.
     - `Ex:add(1+2,3); will cause error!`